-What we principally know of the past of Lyon is Lugdunum, capital city of the three Gauls.
-However the site conceals much older remains.
+What we principally know of Lyon’s past is Lugdunum, capital city of the Three Gauls.
+However, the site conceals much older remains.
 As early as the Stone Age, settlements are found on the Vaise plain.
-In the 2nd century before Christ the heights of Fourvière are populated by people organizing rites.
-At this time the name Lugdunum-Fortress of light or hill of the god Lug- appears in the ancient texts.
-There was nothing to suggest that this place, very little favourable to human settlement, was going to be a political, religious and economic capital city in the Roman Gaul a few centuries later.
+In the 2nd century B.C, the heights of Fourviere were populated by people who were organizing rites.
+At this time, the name Lugdunum, fortress of light or hill of the god Lug, appears in ancient texts.
+There was nothing to suggest that this place unfavorable to human settlement, would be a political, religious and economic capital city in the Roman Gaul just a few centuries a few centuries later.

-The status of capital city will be officialized in 43 before Christ by Lucius Minatius Plancus, former general of Julius Caesar who puts his soldiers at the confluence of the Saône and Rhône.
+The status of Capital City was officialized in 43 B.C by Lucius Minatius Plancus, former general for Julius Caesar who stationed his soldiers at the confluence of the Saône and the Rhône.

 The peak of the Roman colony and the persecution of the first martyrs

-In the middle of the 2nd century after Christ, Lugdunum is at its peak.
-The city has the authority to issue the money like in Rome.
-Its position is backed up by the construction of a federal sanctuary where the sixty tribes of the Roman Gaul must swear allegiance to Rome and the deified emperor every year.
+In the middle of the 2nd century A.D, Lugdunum was at its peak.
+The city had the authority to issue money, as Rome did.
+The strength of its authority was reinforced by the construction of a federal sanctuary.
+Here, the sixty tribes of the Roman Gaul had to swear allegiance to Rome and the deified Emperor every year.

-Under the aegis of St Polycarpe from Smyrne, the first Christian community coming from the East arrives in Lyon.
-Led by St Pothin, the first bishop of Lyon, this community increases and gains followers very quickly.
+Under the aegis of St Polycarpe from Smyrne, the first Christian community coming from the East, arrived in Lyon.
+Led by St Pothin, the first bishop of Lyon, this community gained followers very quickly and its population increased.

-The Christians incur the Romans’hostility by refusing to swear allegiance to Rome and the Emperor, thus showing their belief in a unique God.
+The Christians incurred the Romans’ space hostility by refusing to swear allegiance to Rome and the Emperor, thus showing their belief in a unique God.